,265 median."}],"identifier":"jean-cocteau"}

 Jean Cocteau Auction Prices and Value Guide

-Jean Cocteau is included in Appraisily's artist market index, with source-directory coverage of 6,743 records.
+Jean Cocteau auction prices are tracked in Appraisily's artist market index, with source-directory coverage of 6,743 records.
 Use this page to review sold-lot activity, market context, and valuation factors before requesting a formal appraisal.

-Auction value for Jean Cocteau depends on medium, size, date, condition, provenance, edition details, attribution confidence, and recent comparable auction sales.
+Jean Cocteau auction prices depend on medium, size, date, condition, provenance, edition details, attribution confidence, and recent comparable auction sales.

 Artist